Three-State Light/Dark Theme Switch

 }

-Furthermore, we also check for the system preference via window.matchMedia("(prefers-color-scheme: dark)").matches
+We also check the system preference via window.matchMedia("(prefers-color-scheme: dark)").matches and set the matching theme based on the result.

 The code is also available for the above project.